liebman/DLog/README.md

 ### Features

- * Multiple "writers" allow output to Serial and Network destinations
+ * Multiple "writers" allow output to Serial and Network destinations with addon DLogNet library
  * Configurable format.

 ### Implemnented Writers

  * `DLogPrintWriter` - sends log lines to any object inheriting from `Print`.
- * `DLogTCPWriter` - sends log lines to remote systems.
+ * `DLogTCPWriter` - sends log lines to remote systems (with DLogNet)

 ### Future Writers